-Pongal festival paints the beautiful images of pongal paanai (pot) & freshly harvested sugarcanes in the minds of every South Indian whether they live in a village or a city.
-In this festival, we give our children to chew the pieces of sugarcane not only to relish the sweet juice but also to strengthen their teeth.
-People living in the cities cook pongal in a decorated pot on stove top, and others use the conventional earthen stove for this festival.
+Generally, Pongal festival paints the beautiful images of pongal paanai (pot) & freshly harvested sugarcanes in the minds of every South Indian whether they live in a village or a city.
+During this festival, we give our children to chew the pieces of sugarcane not only to relish the sweet juice but also to strengthen their teeth.
+Traditionally pongal is prepared in a decorated pot over the conventional earthen stove, but people living in the cities cook pongal on stove top .

 Lunch menu for Pongal Festival:

-We, South Indians, prepare an elaborate meal mainly with locally grown seasonal vegetables & tubers and serve to our family on a banana leaf.
+During this festival, we prepare an elaborate meal mainly with seasonal native vegetables & tubers and serve to our family on a banana leaf.
 Our Pongal meal consists of mangai oorugai, sundakkai vathal, nendran chips, paruppu vadai, vazhakkai puttu, venn-poosani kootu, vendakkai pachadi, avial, senai kizhangu varuval, kadamba sambar, rasam & mochai kuzhambu.

 I have also prepared pongal sadam using thooyamalli arisi, and sakkarai pongal using aruvatham kuruvai arisi.
 You may check out my other Pongal festival recipes here.

 Both these indigenous rice varieties are well known for their amazing health benefits.
-But still, people hesitate to use such nourishing rice varieties, especially for festive feasts as they feel that these are not so white as the commonly used rice.
+But still, people hesitate to use such nourishing rice varieties for festive feasts as these don’t look as white as the commonly used rice.
 I find thooyamalli arisi an exception, it really looks as beautiful as jasmine flowers (thooyamalli literally means pure jasmine).
-I also find aruvatham kuruvai arisi suitable for making sakkarai pongal as it turns mushy.
+I also find aruvatham kuruvai arisi suitable for making sakkarai pongal as it turns mushy and the color does matter in here.

 How to decorate pongal pot: